 Mrs S Carter

 Miss L Williams

 We feel it is important that students understand the financial world in which they live and begin to prepare them for organising their finances once they leave school.
-During Term 3 in Year 9 we teach Financial Capability as part of our syllabus.
+During Term 5 in Year 9 we teach Financial Capability as part of our syllabus.
 The students are then assessed by IFS and can obtain a Level 1 qualification.
-This year the course has become computer based and tested.
+Last year the course became computer based and tested.
 Students will spend time both in school and at home studying these important life lessons.
 The test consists of 30 multiple choice questions.

 Entry Level Maths